brandonleekramer/race-in-testosterone-research/README.md

 # tracing-testosterone
-This project visualizes the racialization of testosterone using social network analysis.
+This project uses social network analysis to visualize a citation network looking the racialization of testosterone.